MiklosPathy/OpenLaptop/README.md

     - Power LED won't lit up.
 Not even measurable voltage on the pins.
     - Strange behaviour happened with my HDMI-DVI cable after the first attempt.
 The DVI input not works anymore on the monitor.
     - So far it is disappointing.
+    - CPU is fine.
+Looks like, with Asrock main boards, firmware updates are very important.
+Experimenting with other motherboards, and firmware upgrades for them, i was able to bring the CPU to life.
+    - Unfortunately i fried the X300TM-ITX.
+Accidentally i cranked up voltage instead of current limit on the lab PSU.
+The power input went to short.
+      - Wrote to Asrock tech support what part to check/replace.
+Maybe it is just a bypass diode.
   - Prove working display
+    - Pending...